Sparse Functional Boxplots for Multivariate Curves: Introduction

-The remainder of the paper is organized as follows.
-The procedure of fitting sparse multivariate functional data and various depths for sparse multivariate functional data are considered in Section \ref{sec2}.
+The remainder of the paper is organized as follows.~The procedure of fitting sparse multivariate functional data and computing depths for sparse multivariate functional data are considered in Section \ref{sec2}.
 Sparse and intensity sparse functional boxplots, together with their two-stage forms, are presented in Section \ref{sec3}.
-The choice of depth and outlier detection performance for different visualization tools are demonstrated via simulations in Section \ref{sec4}.
-Applications to the aforementioned CD4 cell counts and malnutrition data are presented in Section \ref{sec5}.
+The depth selection and outlier detection performance for different visualization tools are demonstrated in Section \ref{sec4}.
+Applications to the aforementioned CD4 and malnutrition data are presented in Section \ref{sec5}.
 The paper ends with a discussion in Section \ref{sec6}.